mdkmax/meps/meps/README.md

 Other microframeworks were investigated, such as Bottle and Bobo.
 Bottle is explicitly very self-contained, which is great for simplicity and simple dependencies.
-However, reinventing many features contained in Flask and its dependencies on Jinja2 and Werkzeug means that Bottle may have fewer features and be less complete.
+However, since bottle reimplements many features contained in Flask and its Jinja2 and Werkzeug dependencies, Bottle may have fewer features that would be useful for MEPS in future development.

 Bobo is very lightweight and simple to use.
 However it lacks many features that would be useful for extending MEPS, such as a database integration layer and templating language.

 Other microframeworks did not have as clear documentation or as many self-contained examples as Flask.
-Also, Flask seems to have cleaner and more explicit handling of application context, request context, response handling, and the global request context.
+Also, Flask appears to have cleaner and more explicit handling of application context, request context, response handling, and the global request context.